 Preprocessing will follow @@ Cite @@ Gallivan, J. P., & Chapman, C. S. (2014).
 Three-dimensional reach trajectories

-Missing values will be interpolated with the inpaint_nans function to fill gaps in the trajectory, which will then be filtered with a low pass butter worth filter (2nd order with cutoff at 8Hz) to reduce noise.
-The axis's origin will be set at the first sample of each trial.
-To locate movement onset a low pass butter worth filter (2nd order with a 10Hz cutoff) will first be applied to the velocity.
-Onset will be indicated by 4 consecutive samples having a velocity greater than 2mm/s and a total acceleration of at least 2mm/s^2.
+Missing values will be interpolated with the inpaint_nans function to fill gaps in the trajectory, and will then be filtered with a low pass butter worth filter (2nd order with cutoff at 8Hz) to reduce noise.
+The axis' origin will be set at the first sample of each trial.
+To locate movement onset, a low pass butter worth filter (2nd order with a 10Hz cutoff) will first be applied to the velocity.
+Onset will be indicated by four consecutive samples having a velocity greater than 2mm/s and a total acceleration of at least 2mm/s^2.
 Offset will be determined as the point along the trajectory that is closest to the screen.

 The movements will be normalized to the length of the trajectory along the axis perpendicular to the screen (Z axis).
-To do so a B-spline of the 6th order with a roughness penalty λ=10-18 to the 4th derivative will be fitted to each axis with a spline at every data point.
+To do so, a B-spline of the 6th order with a roughness penalty λ=10-18 to the 4th derivative will be fitted to each axis with a spline at every data point.
 The fitted function will be used to produce a high-resolution representation of the trajectory (1000 samples) from which 200 points equally spaced along the total distance traveled on the Z axis will be extracted (e.g., if the participant moved 2 forward, 1 backward, the total distance is 3).
 These points will represent the proportion of path traveled.

 Dependent variables extraction